Transfusion-dependent anemia: Defasirox

 Defasirox is also an oral drug to mitigate iron overloading taken one dose per day by patients.
 It shares similar benefits of convenience with deferiprone when compared to deferoxamine, but however is of the highest cost.
 Side effects to the gastrointestinal and urinary system are common.

-The use of iron chelation therapy is not without concern.
+Concerns have been expressed about iron chelation therapy.
 It can also cause skeletal changes that leads to bone disorders such as osteoporosis.
 Therefore, minimizing the need of transfusion when possible is still the best way in reducing iron overload.

 Other than physical side effects brought by transfusion, transfusion also poses stress psychologically and financially.
 Inconvenience brought by frequent transfusion interferes with the normal social lives of patients.
 As a result, lack of social ties make patients more vulnerable to psychiatric illnesses like depression.
 The high cost for repeated transfusion can also cause financial burden on the patient and his/her family.
 Subjection to physical, psychological and financial stresses brought by frequent transfusions and its related morbidities worsen the quality of life of most patients as the disease progresses.